 We were born to be real, not to be perfect.

-A pupil of renowned cellists Patrick Demenga and Antonio Meneses, Italian cellist Fulvia Mancini completed her training with Maria Kliegel, and in 2005 joined the first incarnation of Riccardo Muti’s Luigi Cherubini Orchestra.
+A pupil initially of Egidio Eronico and Marianne Chen, and later of renowned cellists Patrick Demenga and Antonio Meneses, Italian cellist Fulvia Mancini further refined her artistry in a masterclass with Maria Kliegel and in 2005 joined the first incarnation of Riccardo Muti’s Luigi Cherubini Orchestra.
 Between 2005 and 2010, she obtained two Master Degree’s from the Haute Écoles de Musique de Suisse, and graduated from the University of Bologna with a degree in Law and in Cultur Management from the University in Zurich.

-In 2011, she became Principal Cello in Pierre Amoyal’s Camerata de Lausanne, with whom she recorded and released Mozart’s Concertone Grosso (Warner Classics, 2012).
+In 2011, she became Principal Cello in Camerata de Lausanne, where she recorded and released Mozart’s Concertone Grosso (Warner Classics, 2012).
 Reviews of her performance in London read: “the cello part, less prominent and seemingly without much complexity, does have moments of technical difficulty, and Mancini brings to it an ideal dexterity and clear focus particularly in awkward string crossings”.

 In 2013, Ms. Mancini performed as Principal cello of the Camerata Lausanne with the Moscow Virtuosi under the direction of Vladimir Spivakov at the International House of Music.
 Additionally, she earned First Prize at the Rassegna Musicale M. Benvenuti of Vittorio Veneto, Second Prize at the Torneo Internazionale della Musica, and Virtuosité Prize at the Padova International AGIMUS Competition.